Mark T. Reilly, D.V.M., Diplomate ABVP (Equine)

-Dr. Reilly has spent over 25 years working on competitive horses of all disciplines.
-He has worked on numerous Thoroughbred and Standardbred racehorses; some of which have competed and won in the Kentucky Derby (Fusaichi Pegasus, Saarland); the breeder’s cup (Beautiful Pleasure, Storm Flag Flying); and the Hambletonian (Royalty for Life, Wings of Royalty).
-He has worked on National Finals barrel racers, Olympic level dressage horses and jumpers; as well as companion trail and pleasure horses.
-Dr. Reilly’s professional interests include pre-purchase evaluations, lameness/poor performance issues (feet/shoeing, cardiac issues, joint injuries, airway endoscopy, Regenerative Therapies- IRAP, Stem Cell, PRP), reproduction (artificial insemination—fresh cooled and frozen semen, reproductive tract evaluations, and pregnancy/prenatal issues), LASER surgery, respiratory disease, diagnostic imaging (x-rays, gastroscopy, ultrasonography, MRI), preventative health care, and internal medicine.
+Dr. Reilly’s has spent the past 20 years working on competitive horses of all disciplines.
+His professional interests are pre-purchase evaluations, lameness/poor performance issues (feet/shoeing, cardiac issues, joint injuries, airway endoscopy, IRAP, Stem Cell, PRP), reproduction (artificial insemination—fresh cooled and frozen semen, reproductive tract evaluations, and pregnancy/pre-natal issues), LASER surgery, respiratory disease, diagnostic imaging (x-rays, gastroscopy, ultrasonography, MRI), preventative health care, and internal medicine.
 He has been president of the Cape Cod Veterinary Medical Association, as well as chairman of the Massachusetts Veterinary Medical Association Large Animal Committee.
 In addition, Dr. Reilly served many years on the AAEP Membership Development Committee.

 Linda J. Cimetti, D.V.M., C.V.A.